 Growing up, to my white history teachers, nothing could be more thrilling than to be a Mayflower descendant.
 For me, it was always a painful thought.
 Learning more about my ancestry and recovering my once-lost history is my thrill now.
 I acknowledge that uncovering this Turner line and accepting it into my history is difficult.
 We know precisely how the Turners intersect with my enslaved African ancestors and the truth of it hurts, but it is no less true.

-Incidentally, the Speedwell which was supposed to accompany the Mayflower with pilgrims sprang a hole in it off the English coast after leaving Holland and didn’t make it on that fateful voyage.
-It became a slave ship captained by the great-great-grand uncle of the enslaver of my free 4th great-grandfather Emory Chase (on my grandmother’s maternal line) who was very likely descended from the men of Senegambia that were stolen away on the Speedwell.
+Incidentally, the Speedwell which was supposed to accompany the Mayflower with more pilgrims sprang a hole in it off the English coast after leaving Holland and didn’t make it on that fateful voyage.
+Years later, another ship named Speedwell, a slave ship, was captained by the great-great-grand uncle of the enslaver of my free 4th great-grandfather Emory Chase (on my grandmother’s maternal line) who was very likely descended from the men of Senegambia that were stolen away on the Speedwell.

 I reconcile some of these remarkable facts now with the knowledge Ann Turner saw enslavement, emancipation, and Reconstruction.
 She survived and thrived.
-She learned to write, became a homeowner more than once, raised a large family, among whom the first college graduate in the family would include.
+She learned to write, became a nurse, and a homeowner more than once, raised a large family, among whom would include the first college graduate in the family, “Mama Bessie.”